Small game and roe deer hunting

 As to the hunting year 2000/2001 the yield was estimated by different methods.
 For some species at the county or municipality level there will be variations that can in part be due the calculation routines employed.
 This applies particularly to species with limited ranges.

-The municipality statistics are estimated by what is reported via the Internet and this reports are the sample survey.
-Therefore, only municipalities numbers for these municipalities are estimated.
-It can also be felled species in municipalities that are not included in the statistics as they are reported on paper forms.
-In such cases, the municipality numbers in that county will be over estimated.
+Up to and including the hunting year 2022/2023, the municipality's statistics are estimated based on what is reported via the internet, and these reports serve as the sample survey.
+Therefore, only the numbers for these municipalities are estimated.
+It is also possible to report felled species in municipalities that are not included in the statistics because they are reported on paper forms.
+In such cases, the municipality numbers for that county will be overestimated.

 In addition, the figures may be affected by errors because of incorrect and missing data.